raelovejoy/raelog/_posts/2025-12-17-writing-introspection-and-curiosity.md

 ---
 layout: post
-title: "On writing, introspection, and curiosity"
+title: "Writing, introspection, and curiosity"
 summary: writing for survival and sensemaking
 date: 2025-12-17
 ---